The Mary Rose and Portsmouth's Maritime History

-Private viewing of the Mary Rose Museum
+• Private viewing of the Mary Rose Museum

-Portsmouth’s maritime history at Portsmouth Historic Dockyard
+• Portsmouth’s maritime history at Portsmouth Historic Dockyard

-On his ascent to the throne in 1509, and faced with ever-present threats from France and Scotland, Henry VIII begun to build up his navy.
-Mary Rose was to become the pride of Henry's fleet, but after 34 years of service in 1545, she sank in the Solent whilst leading to attack on a French invasion fleet.
+On his ascent to the throne in 1509, faced with ever-present threats from France and Scotland, Henry VIII began to build up his navy.
+Mary Rose was to become the pride of Henry's fleet, but after 34 years of service in 1545, she sank in the Solent whilst leading an attack on a French invasion fleet.
 Here she lay undisturbed until her rediscovery in 1971 and then excavation and salvage in 1982, a milestone in the field of maritime archaeology which uncovered a wonderfully preserved Tudor time capsule.
 On May 31st 2013 the brand new Mary Rose Museum opened in Portsmouth Historic Dockyard.

-Day 2: Fort Nelson, Spinnaker Tower, Southsea Castle and private viewing of the Mary Rose Museum.
+Day 2: Fort Nelson, Spinnaker Tower, Southsea Castle and private viewing of the Mary Rose Museum

-Day 3: Full day at Portsmouth Historic Dockyard.
+Day 3: Full day at Portsmouth Historic Dockyard

 We will spend today exploring the museums and ships of Portsmouth Historic Dockyard.
 The historic dockyard plays host to Admiral Lord Nelson's HMS Victory and the Trafalgar Experience, the Victorian iron-clad HMS Warrior, the National Museum of the Royal Navy, and HMS M33 a gunboat that fought in the Gallipoli campaign of 1915-16.
 There is also the opportunity to get out on the water and enjoy a harbour tour with live commentary from the skipper detailing the ships in dock and important landmarks.
-Return to the hotel for approximately 17.30.
+Return to the hotel for approximately 17.00.

 NB: Exact order of excursions may vary according to local conditions and tour manager's discretion